 All people registered as sex offenders are registered and listed on the sex offender databases required by the area they live in.
 The people on these databases have been tried by jury and convicted in a court of law of a sex or kidnapping crime.
 You can access these listings on the internet, but bear in mind that you won’t get the precise address, rather the block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file that includes a docket sheet and any of the filings and documents filed in your case.
 You are able to access court records via the internet, or at the Oxford County Clerk of Court in the county where the case was filed.

 Every state maintains records of a person’s criminal background.
 These state databases are linked together so you can track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more complete search.

 A criminal history search you will be able to get a listing of all the arrests, charges, or convictions for these crimes: